Soulmate-Lights/soulmate-example/README.md

 ## 2. Set up your ESP32

-Your LEDs should be wired like so:
+By default your LEDs should be wired like so:

-- Ground -> Ground
-- 5V -> 5V
 - LED DATA -> pin 18
-- LED CLOCK -> pin 23 (if using APA102)
+- LED CLOCK -> pin 23 (if you're using 4-wire LEDs)

 (These pin configurations can be changed with `#define SOULMATE_DATA_PIN` and `#define SOULMATE_CLOCK_PIN`)